Crypt-Finance/smart-contracts/README.md

-# smart-contracts
+# Smart Contracts
 All of the Crypt's smart contracts

-Currently we are deploying via Remix, although as we grow we'll need to migrate to Hardhat.
+## Configuring Hardhat
+You'll need to add your private key to the Fuji network in the `.env` file.

 The other thing we need to take into consideration is how we're going to ensure that our contracts are upgradeable.